 - Levi’s Men’s Classic Fedora Summer Panama Hat

-No matter where in Mexico your vacation brings you, it will most likely involve time outside in the sun.
+No matter where in Italy your vacation brings you, it will most likely involve time outside in the sun.
 In order to protect your eyes, you should always wear a good pair of sunglasses.

 You can find many options available for sunglasses but always make sure your pair have UV protection.
 If you can opt for a pair that are polarized.
 Polarized sunglasses reduce the glare from the sun making your view through the lenses more clear.
-However, polarization does not increase the UV protection, which is very important.
+However, polarization does not increase UV protection, which is very important.
 Pick a pair that fit you well, don’t pinch your nose and won’t easily fall off if you look down.